Do you need to be forgiven for something, but don’t know how to make a sincere apology that actually inspires your

 We were both flooded with feelings of love and gratitude for one another and from this experience, the trust between us grew stronger than it had been before.

 If the trust between you has been eroded by some kind of betrayal, don’t think that the hurt will just fade away with time.

 If you don’t make an apology that brings forgiveness to your relationship you are placing your relationship at risk.

 Without unshakable trust and safety, vulnerability, emotional intimacy and closeness are impossible.
 The first thing to go will be your sex life.

 Why would your partner want to connect intimately with someone they don’t feel safe around?
 They wouldn’t.

-For your own peace of mind and your relationship’s sake, don’t wait until you apologize.
+For your own peace of mind and your relationship’s sake, don’t put off apologizing.
 It is possible to restore trust between you if you use the 5 scientifically researched steps I outline above… and faster than you may think.